Share this:

 Step 2: Analyze AI Results

 Once you’ve gathered your target prompts, the next step is to see who’s already winning.
-You can do this manually by typing queries into ChatGPT, Perplexity, or other AI chats - but that only gives you snapshots.
+Use an

-Full visibility at scale → Instead of guessing, AIclicks tracks every time your brand (or competitors) is mentioned across ChatGPT, Gemini, Perplexity, and Claude.
+Full visibility at scale → Instead of guessing, AIclicks tracks every time your brand (or competitors) is mentioned across ChatGPT, Gemini, Perplexity, Claude, Grok, AI overviews and even MS Copilot

 Competitor benchmarking → Spot the prompts where competitors get cited but you don’t, and flip them into opportunities.